Creighton University School of Law: Employment

-According to Creighton's official 2017 ABA-required disclosures, nearly 88% of the Class of 2017 obtained full-time, long-term, JD-advantaged or JD-required employment nine months after graduation.
+According to Creighton's official 2019 ABA-required disclosures, 75% of the Class of 2019 obtained full-time, long-term, JD-advantaged or JD-required employment nine months after graduation.
+This employment rate was a reduction from 2017, when nearly 88% of the Class of 2017 obtained full-time, long-term, JD-advantaged or JD-required employment nine months after graduation.
 Creighton's Law School Transparency under-employment score is 5%, indicating the percentage of the Class of 2017 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

-Among top private Jesuit universities, Creighton is the least expensive institution for both tuition cost and cost of living.
-It is also among the lowest for average tuition rate increase in recent years.
-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Creighton for the 2015–2016 academic year was $62,499.
+The total cost of attendance (including tuition, fees, living expenses, and more) at Creighton University School of Law for the 2025–2026 academic year was $92,514.

 Notable events

-On a bi-annual basis, Supreme Court Justice Clarence Thomas co-teaches a course on constitutional law with professor G. Michael Fenner, JD.
-His most recent visit was in February 2019.
+Supreme Court Justice Clarence Thomas has co-taught a short course on constitutional law with professor G. Michael Fenner.
+The last one was in February 2019.

 Once a year, the Nebraska Supreme Court holds session at Creighton University School of Law.
 The most recent session was in March 2019.
 The United States Court of Appeals for the Eighth Circuit heard oral arguments at the law school in November 2017.